The Process Of Building a Granny Flat (& Everything You Need To Know)

 No granny flat is complete without an esteemed cookery (or in simple terms, that place you where make the nachos and dip).
 This step is dedicated to installing your kitchen cabinets and other storage units, as well as fitting in key appliances like your cook-top.
 It’s usually easier to start with your kitchen before any other interior work.

-What you need to know: Wait until the kitchen is finalised before stocking up on any additional appliances you want (such as a fridge, coffee machine, or blender).
+What you need to know: Wait until the kitchen is finalized before stocking up on any additional appliances you want (such as a fridge, coffee machine, or blender).
 You’ll need to make sure they fit nicely and don’t clutter your limited cooking space.

 8. Flooring & Fix-Out

-To match the outdoor seduction of your granny flat, we fit-out and stylise the rest of the interior.
+To match the outdoor seduction of your granny flat, we fit-out and stylize the rest of the interior.
 This is when your granny flat shows signs of a true home, with the final tiling, flooring, shower screens, paint-work, and other accessories also fitted.

 If your design includes optional add-ons such as extra carpet, air-conditioning, or blinds, they’ll also be added now.